-Advanced team collaboration is available on the Business plan and above
+Advanced team collaboration is available on the Scale plan and above

 Today’s digital products require cross-functional teams that include product managers, designers, and developers combining their unique strengths to achieve common objectives.
 As organizations grow, so does the complexity involved in keeping track of who’s working on what, and which objectives you have capacity to tackle.